Does Vinegar Kill Mold? What to Know

 Lee Rogers/Getty Images

-Vinegar is a bold mold killer.
+Looking for a way to get rid of mold?
+Then, pick up some vinegar, which is one of the most powerful mold killers around.
 According to ServiceMaster Restoration and Cleaning, the mild acid in vinegar kills about 82% of known molds and can help prevent future outbreaks.

 You can clean small amounts of mold with vinegar yourself, but know when to call professionals.
 Besides a crisis, such as a flooded home, the Environmental Protection Agency (EPA) advises hiring professionals when the moldy patch covers about 10 square feet or larger.